Cmdpro/Data-Essence/modchanges.md

 - Fixed a duplication issue with the filter upgrade sigils
 - Fixed the Transcendental Tether being able to softlock you
 - Fixed a bug where you could manage to ascend into the sky with the Transcendental Tether
+- Fixed you being able to still exit out of a databank minigame after completion during the ending with right click